daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

             print(arr[i] + arr[j])
 ```

+> The Big O notation abstracts away the exact constant factors and lower-order terms, focusing on the most significant terms that define how the function grows.

 This is a great illustration of how the specific details of a loop can affect the actual running time, even though the Big O notation might be the same.
 It's these nuances that can make algorithm analysis both challenging and interesting!

 7. O(2^n): Exponential time complexity; grows exponentially with the input size.